hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 Within the course website you will draft and revise two user personas to use with your work on your Major Digital Public History Project.
 Each persona should include fully articulated descriptions of a composite character's:

-- name,
+- name
-- demographic data,
+- demographic data
-- descriptive title,
+- descriptive title
-- photograph,
+- photograph
-- quote,
+- quote
-- a day-in-the-life narrative,
+- a day-in-the-life narrative
-- end goals (explicit and tacit).
+- end goals (explicit and tacit)

 The information required under each heading is described in detail in the online module.